obonaventure/cnp3/book/network/network.rst

    A local area network

-We will describe in the next chapter the organisation and the operation of the Local Area Networks.
-An importance difference between the point-to-point datalink layers and the datalink layers used in LANs is that in a LAN, each communicating device must be identified by a unique unicast datalink layer address.
+We describe in the next chapter the organisation and the operation of Local Area Networks.
+An important difference between the point-to-point datalink layers and the datalink layers used in LANs is that in a LAN, each communicating device must be identified by a unique unicast datalink layer address.
 This address is usually embedded in the hardware of the device and different types of LANs use different types of datalink layer addresses.
 A communicating device attached to a LAN can send a datalink frame to any other communicating device that is attached to the same LAN.
 Most LANs also support special broadcast and multicast addresses.
-A frame sent to the broadcast address of the LAN will be delivered to all communicating devices that are attached to the LAN.
+A frame sent to the broadcast address of the LAN is delivered to all communicating devices that are attached to the LAN.
 The multicast addresses are used to identify groups of communicating devices.
 When a frame is sent towards a multicast datalink layer address, it is delivered by the LAN to all communicating devices that belong to the corresponding group.

-A last, but important point, to be mentionned about the datalink layer is that no datalink layer is able to send frames of unlimited side.
-Each datalink layer is characterised by a maximum frame size that, as we will see in the next chapter, depends on the implementation of the datalink layer.
-There are more than dozen different datalink layers and unfortunately most of the datalink layers use a different maximum frame size.
-The network layer will need to deal with this heterogeinity of the datalink layer.
+Unfortunately no datalink layer is able to send frames of unlimited side.
+Each datalink layer is characterised by a maximum frame size.
+There are more than a dozen different datalink layers and unfortunately most of them use a different maximum frame size.
+The network layer must cope with the heterogeinity of the datalink layer.

 The network layer itself relies on the following principles :

  #.
 Each network layer entity is identified by a `network layer address`.
-This address is independent from the datalink layer addresses that it may use.
+This address is independent of the datalink layer addresses that it may use.
  #.
-The service provided by the network layer does not depend on the service or the organisation of the underlying datalink layers
+The service provided by the network layer does not depend on the service or the internal organisation of the underlying datalink layers.
  #.
 The network layer is conceptually divided in two planes : the `data plane` and the `control plane`.
-The `data plane` contains the protocols and mechanisms that allow hosts and router to exchange packets carrying user data.
-The `control plane` contains the protocols and mechanisms that enable routers to efficiently forward packets towards their destination.
+The `data plane` contains the protocols and mechanisms that allow hosts and routers to exchange packets carrying user data.
+The `control plane` contains the protocols and mechanisms that enable routers to efficiently learn how to forward packets towards their final destination.

-The independance of the network layer from the underlying datalink layer is a key principle of the network.
+The independance of the network layer from the underlying datalink layer is a key principle of the network layer.
 It ensures that the network layer can be used to allow hosts attached to different types of datalink layers to exchange packets through intermediate routers.
 Furthermore, this allows the datalink layers and the network layer to evolve independently from each other.
 This enables the network layer to be easily adapted to a new datalink layer every time a new datalink layer is invented.

 There are two types of services that can be provided by the network layer :

  - an `unreliable connectionless` service
  - a `connection-oriented`, reliable or unreliable, service

 Connection-oriented services have been popular with technologies such as :term:`X.25` and :term:`ATM` or :term:`frame-relay`, but nowadays most networks use an `unreliable connectionless` service.
-This will be our main focus in this chapter.
+This is our main focus in this chapter.

 Organisation of the network layer